nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Filters exercises from the displayed list with names containing any of the given keywords.

-Format: `:filter NAME [NAME]...`
+Format: `:filter KEYWORD [KEYWORD]...`

-* The filter is case-insensitive. e.g bench will match Bench
-* The order of the keywords does not matter. e.g. Deadlift Squat will match Squat Deadlift
 * Only the exercise name is searched.
+* The keyword is case-insensitive. e.g bench will match Bench.
+* The order of the keywords does not matter. e.g. Deadlift Squat will match Squat Deadlift.
-* Only full words will be matched e.g. Squat will not match Squats
+* Only full words will be matched e.g. Squat will not match Squats.
-* Exercises matching at least one keyword will be returned e.g. `:filter Bench press` will return Bench press and Leg press
+* Exercises matching at least one keyword will be returned e.g. `:filter Bench press` will return Bench press and Leg press.

 ##### Example:
 * `:filter Deadlift Squat` shows the list of Deadlift and Squat exercises.